ptangen/objc-dictionary-practice-ios-0916/README.md

                                       @11 : @"The Physical World"  };
 ```

-Using the `setObject:forKey:` method and passing in this new dictionary with the album's songs, replace the value for your chosen album in `mFavoriteBands` and use an `NSLog` to print out the entire dictionary and verify your results.
+Use the `setObject:forKey:` method and pass in this new dictionary with the album's songs, replace the value for your chosen album in `mFavoriteBands`, and use an `NSLog` to print out the entire dictionary and verify your results.

-Using a `for in` loop, `NSLog` each of the songs in this album.
-Remember that to access the values within a nested dictionary, you need to call on all the higher level keys first.
-This can be done using the following syntax: `dictionary[@"keyInTopDictionary][@"keyInNestedDictionary"]`.
+Next, use a `for in` loop and `NSLog` each of the songs in this album.
+Recall that when we want to access a value from the nested dictionary we pass in the key which retrieves the nested dictionary itself, and then the key which retrieves a value from within the nested dictionary.
+The syntax for this operation looks like this: `topDictionary[@"keyInTopDictionary][@"keyInNestedDictionary"]`.

 ### Combine contents of dictionaries
 How would you show all your favorite albums together in a single dictionary without artists?
 To copy or combine the contents of a dictionary or sub-dictionary into a mutable dictionary, call the method `addEntriesFromDictionary:`.
 This copies the key-value pairs of the argument dictionary into the `NSMutableDictionary` on which you call the method.